What is semiconductor?

 Uses of semiconductors

-Semiconductors devices like diodes, microchips, and transistors are used widely due to their small size, solid-state devices, easily portable, and less input power for operation.
+Semiconductors devices like diodes, microchips, and transistors are used widely due to their small size, solid-state devices, are easily portable, and have less input power for operation.
 They are used in our daily life for the following purposes,

-- Semiconductors are the common component which we used in many electronic devices such as calculators, mobile phones, laptops, solar technology, 3D printing machines, temperature sensors, automatic cars, etc. Today, we used doped silicon or germanium in most types of semiconductors.
+- Semiconductors are the common component that we used in many electronic devices such as calculators, mobile phones, laptops, solar technology, 3D printing machines, temperature sensors, automatic cars, etc. Today, we used doped silicon or germanium in most types of semiconductors.

-- n and p type semiconductors are used for making diodes, microchips, and transistors such as bipolar junction transistor (BJT), field-effect transistor (FET).
+- n and p type semiconductors are used for making diodes, microchips, and transistors such as bipolar junction transistor (BJT), and field-effect transistor (FET).

 - It plays an important role in communication systems of our daily life like bank ATMs, trains, and internet communication.

 - The physical and chemical properties of a semiconductor material make them capable of designing LED displays, solar cells, space vehicles, robots, etc.